 A great idea for breakfast, which I ate in Brussels in the bakery-restaurant-cafe Le Pain Quotidien.
-I highly recommend to go to this place when visiting Brussels or Paris.
-You can enjoy there aromatic coffee, eat delicious, savory or sweet breakfast and of course, brilliant French pastries, including my favorite Pain au Chocolat.
+I highly recommend going to this place when visiting Brussels or Paris.
+You can enjoy there aromatic coffee, eat delicious, savory, or sweet breakfast, and of course, brilliant French pastries, including my favorite Pain au Chocolat.
 We ate there 2 days in a row, it was so good.

 Returning to the recipe, Harissa is a North African / Middle Eastern spice mix made of roasted hot peppers, cumin, coriander, and garlic.
 The paste is very aromatic, you will definitely use it for many dishes (eg for marinating meat – check out my recipe for roasted chicken thighs with harissa, rosewater sauce, and lemon couscous).
 You can buy it in many oriental food stores or on the internet, or make a similarly tasting paste at home.
 Homemade harissa tastes for me better than the one from the tube, and it’s also very easy to make.

 Toasts are simple and quick to make – toast sourdough bread slices in a toaster, spread the toasts with the paste, put scrambled eggs, slices of avocado and tomato on top, sprinkle with fresh coriander leaves and lime juice.
 Simple and delicious!